e1z0/legacybest/README.md

 # What is LegacyBest ?

 Well in short it's a wrapper for dosbox with few nice features.
 The main goal as you know was to write cross platform application using Golang.
-The second goal was to connect it to the external API, it can fetch game lists with images/description and categories without any local data.
+The second goal was to connect it to the [external API](https://github.com/e1z0/legacybest_api), it can fetch game lists with images/description and categories without any local data.
 Then you can install/remove games in the way you like.
 You can also search for game titles.
-The API of this application will also be shared on github soon.

 # How that crossplatform compatibility is made ?